daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 jupyter lab build
 ```

-## R, IRkernel, RStudio and XQuartz
+## R, XQuartz,IRkernel and RStudio
 We will be using R, another programming language, a lot in the program.
 We will use R both in Jupyter notebooks and in RStudio.
 To have R work in Jupyter notebooks we will also have to install the IR kernel.
 Finally, some R packages rely on the dependency XQuartz which no longer ships with the Mac OS, thus we need to install it separately.

 ### R